stebrech/accessible-pdf/_tutorials/heading-tags-instead-of-toci-within-toc.md

 A table of contents is created with the tags `<TOC>` and `<TOCI>`. `<TOC>` is the container and `<TOCI>` is used for each entry.
 In this error scenario, all or some of the `<TOC>` entries are tagged with a headline tag, e.g. `<H1>`, instead of `<TOCI>`.

-Issue detected in PDF made from:
+Issue detected in PDFs made from:

 *   Microsoft Word 2013 for Windows